LLNL/llnl.github.io/about/licenses/index.md

 #### Digital Object Identifier (DOI)

 A digital object identifier (DOI) is a unique persistent identifier that references a digital object and provides long-term access.
-You may have noticed that journal articles carry DOIs.
-So, too, can open source software repositories.
+Just as journal articles carry DOIs, so too can open source software repositories.

 The U.S. Office of Scientific and Technical Information (OSTI) assigns DOIs to software *after* your code has been submitted to [DOE CODE](https://www.osti.gov/doecode/faq#what-is).